aeslahchi/FPGA-AXU9EG/README.md

 | ![](images/board_top.jpg) | ![](images/board_bottom.jpg) |

 ---

+## 📂 Documentation
+The complete schematic and PCB layout are included in the `docs` folder as a PDF file.
+For detailed circuit diagrams and board design information, please refer to **`AXU9EG_Board_Documentation.pdf`**.

 ## 📄 License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.